 I made it through a couple hundred pages at least, but hundreds of pages go by with rambling complaints about history, ranging from decrying the evils of cultural Marxism to citing crimes Muslims committed in the 1100s as proof that Islam is incompatible with Western democracy.

-But though I skimmed some of it, like I said, I read at least a couple hundred pages of this thing.
+But though I skimmed some of it, and like I said, I read at least a couple hundred pages of this thing.

-You don't need to read this whole document to see shocking parallels with Alex Jones'worldview.
+You don't need to read this whole document to see shocking parallels with Alex Jones' worldview.

-The current assault is in part a continuation of a century-old effort to destroy traditional European structures, the very foundation of European culture.
+This current assault is in part a continuation of a century-old effort to destroy traditional European structures, the very foundation of European culture.

 Indeed, the feminization of European culture is nearly completed, and the last bastion of male domination, the police force and military, is under assault.